Communication

 Germany

 For Germans a core competence is the ability to identify, analyze and solve complex problems.
 For them the key to success is problem-solving.
 In the German business context to be persuasive is to focus primarily on problems.
-Patterns
+Examples

 United States

 Americans strive to see problems as opportunities.
 And opportunities are to be exploited.
 Competent is that person able to recognize opportunities in difficult situations.
 In the American business context to be persuasive is to focus primarily on opportunities.
-Patterns
+Examples

-System vs. Particulars
+System vs. Particular

 Germany

 Germans are systematic in their thinking.
 Complexity is understood only by grasping how its component parts interrelate and interact.
 For a component part can only be understood via its role within the whole.
 Germans use theories and models to persuade.
-Patterns
+Examples

 United States

 Americans are particularistic in their thinking.
 They prefer to break down complexity into its component parts, in order to focus on what is essential.
 Americans are skeptical of theory.
 Facts and experience are far more persuasive.
-Patterns
+Examples

 Past vs. Future